-The Word of Scripture is the word of someone I love.
-I remind myself of that today as I read the lectionary gospel text, Mark 3:20-35.
-For me, the 15 verses are quite long to practice the classic discipline of lectio divina—the meditative reading and re-reading of Scripture that comes from the monastic tradition.
-So I read through the text once, then settle on just the first 8 verses.
+For me, the fifteen verses are quite long to practice the classic discipline of lectio divina—the meditative reading and re-reading of Scripture that comes from the monastic tradition.
+So I read through the text once, then settle on just the first eight verses.
 Even these seem difficult to me.
 What can God possibly say to me in these words about Satan, demons, and kingdom?
 They come from another culture, from another time, very different from my life today.

 Sometimes I feel like a divided house myself—wanting one thing but doing the opposite, or wanting two different things that are mutually exclusive, sometimes working at cross purposes with myself.
-So if I really want to get a good night’s sleep, then why am I drinking coffee that keeps me up until 2 in the morning and wakes me up again at 6?
+So if I really want to get a good night’s sleep, then why am I drinking coffee that keeps me up until 2 a.m. and wakes me up again just a few hours later at 6 a.m.?
 If I really want to live more simply, then why am I complicating my life with more and more things?

 Lord, heal the divisions in our world and in my own heart.
 Grant me wisdom to hold on to what is good and to leave behind those things I need to leave behind.
 Bring the fragments of my life together, and make me whole.